adamwreuben/GoBot/README.md

 # Why I made GoBot

-One day I came across this library called [Sarufi](https://docs.sarufi.io/) which is used to create ChatBot with Ai, From there I wanted something like that but more lightweight which i can have full control on it ``Completely free`` without the need to `Create account`, and be able to host it if i want.
-From there ``GoBot`` was born.
-This project is still in early developement stages any changes may happen in future. ``Lets make our open community safe``
+It’s no longer about a race car, it’s a boat.
+And steering a boat requires too much damn planning and patience, So if ``GoBot`` succeeds, it really never was me, it’s the people there who can drive boats (open community).
+As I am with the world, I am a cheerleader.

+Doing all this is just a hobby, is just a way to write some open source infrastructure so I’m not doing nothing.
+It’s not the future.

+``Lets make our open community safe``

 GoBot Terminology
 ====================